RedEpicness/SocketMessenger/README.md

 # Socket Messenger
 Minecraft plugin for Bukkit/Spigot - BungeeCord communication trough sockets.

+## I HAVE ABANDONED THIS PROJECT FOR NOW, IN FAVOR OF https://github.com/RedEpicness/redismsg AS IT IS OFFERS MORE FLEXIBILITY WITH REDIS OVER THE RAW SOCKET, IF I GET MORE REQUESTS TO UPDATE THIS, I WILL RETURN TO IT.

 #### The plugin is currently in alpha stage.
 Still needs testing to find out bugs.

 This plugin enables you to send data between your BungeeCord server and Bukkit/Spigot server underneath it.